Arcadia-Science/hifi2genome/README.md

 ## Pipeline summary

 This workflow only supports PacBio Hifi reads in `.fastq.` format for producing an assembly and QC stats.
-Each set of reads are assembled with `flye`, assembly statistics summarized with `QUAST`, reads mapped back to the assembly with `minimap2` and lineage specific QC stats produced with `BUSCO`.
+Each set of reads are assembled with `flye`, assembly statistics are summarized with `QUAST`, reads are mapped back to the assembly with `minimap2` and lineage specific QC stats are produced with `BUSCO`.
 The workflow then reports the QC stats from `QUAST` and `BUSCO` into an `.html` report with `MultiQC`.

 ## Quick start